donniegene/iop-5xx/README.md

       - Placed all photos in assets/img folders
       - Changed links for photos
       - Changed section padding in style.css
       - Changed parentPageID in app.js to link to Brian's Wordpress site vs mine due to hack
+      - Linked to Wordpress site: https://me.inside-out-project.com/